 Silver Lining: There are two.
 (1) the USSC court did not give a blank rule but held that blood can be “almost always” drawn without a warrant.
-(2) The USSC could have but refused to hold that implied consent is sufficient for for warrantless blood draw.
+(2) The USSC could have but refused to hold that implied consent is sufficient for a warrantless blood draw.
 Thus it reaffirmed the previous rule, in a way, confirming that actual consent is needed for a warrantless DUI blood draw (but not for a DUI breath test).

-Rationale: The court gives 2: (1) an unconscious DUI driver that is encountered by police is likely to be taken to an emergency room and therefore will have his blood drawn there anyways; or (2) the situations that are encountered by DUI police officers most frequently are at a location of an accident and there the police is too busy to obtain a warrants for a blood draw when they have more important things to do, such as to prevent other accidents or to attend to injured drivers or passengers.
+Rationale: The court gives 2: (1) an unconscious DUI driver that is encountered by police is likely to be taken to an emergency room and therefore will have his blood drawn there anyway; or (2) the situations that are encountered by DUI police officers most frequently are at a location of an accident and there the police is too busy to obtain a warrant for a blood draw when they have more important things to do, such as to prevent other accidents or to attend to injured drivers or passengers.

-Arguments to make that warrant should have been obtained: In a situation where a suspected DUI driver is unconscious for another reason or in a situation where a suspected DUI driver is not taken to an emergency room, the rational for court’s decision is not there and therefore a warrant would be required under the exception to Mitchell v.
+Arguments to make that warrant should have been obtained: In a situation where a suspected DUI driver is unconscious for another reason or in a situation where a suspected DUI driver is not taken to an emergency room, the rationale for the court’s decision is not there and therefore a warrant would be required under the exception to Mitchell v.
 Wisconsin (the “almost always” scenario).

 The argument to support a warrantless blood test of an unconscious DUI suspected driver: (1) this was the actual question posed by the Wisconsin Supreme Court and (2) Mitchell was not found at an accident site but instead was found near a lake after he was seen driving a van.
 The court permitted the warrantless blood draw because Mitchel was taken to a hospital where his blood was presumably drawn anyways for purpose of diagnosis and treatment unrelated to law enforcement reasons.